CaffeinePrism/caffeineprism.github.com/index.md

 main: true
 ---
 ## about me
 I grew up in the suburbs of the <b>San Francisco Bay Area</b>.
-I spent most of that time indoors reading, watching science programs on PBS, taking apart old or broken electronics, or tackling programming languages.
-Occasionally I'll stay up all night to fix stuff I break.
+I spent most of that time indoors reading, watching science programs on PBS, taking apart old or broken electronics, tackling programming languages, or pulling all nighters to fix things.

-I also bake from scratch!
+In my free time I like to hop on my bike and explore, occasionally stopping to snap some pics along the way.

 ## projects
 {% for project in site.data.projects reversed limit 6 %}